 - Reach out regularly to prompt their input.
 It’s common for sales stakeholders to not involve themselves unless prompted.
-Reach out every other week to provide status updates and ask if there is anything they have seen or experienced since you last talked that is worth discussing, as it relates to the project.
+Reach out every other week to provide status updates and ask if there is anything they have seen or experienced since you last talked that is worth discussing.

 - Feed them data.
 While you may not consider your stakeholder a data analyst, understand that data will speak volumes to them.
-If you have launched a project for the client, have Google Analytics or some sort of reporting implemented on the platform so you’re able to show this data to your sales stakeholder.
+If you have launched a project for the client, have analytics or reporting implemented on the platform so you’re able to show this data to your sales stakeholder.

 4. Executive Stakeholders

-Your executive stakeholders are typically at the Director level or above (ex.
-Vice President, President, C-level executive).
+Your executive stakeholders are typically at the director level or above.
 This stakeholder will ultimately determine your project budget.
-If your point person is not the executive stakeholder they probably report to the executive stakeholder or to someone who does report to the executive stakeholder.
+If your point person is not the executive stakeholder, they probably report to the executive stakeholder.

 How they are valuable:

-- Either they are funding your project or they are close to or report to the person funding your project.
+- Either they are funding your project or they report to the person funding your project.